Fight or Flight (Star Trek: Enterprise): Reception

 Fight or Flight was first aired in the United States on UPN on October 3, 2001.
 According to Nielsen Media Research, it received a 5.7/9 rating share among adults.
 It had an average of 9.2 million viewers.
 Audience retention was comparatively higher than the second episode of Star Trek: Voyager.

 Writing for Knight Ridder, television critic Bobby Bryant named "Fight or Flight" among the four best episodes of the season.
-Bryant cited the Enterprise crew's response to the discovery of a slaughtered alien crew—initially fleeing—as "one of the most honest reactions in Star Trek history."
+Bryant cited the Enterprise crew's response to the discovery of a slaughtered alien crew 'initially fleeing' as "one of the most honest reactions in Star Trek history."
 TrekWeb mentioned this episode, as one of the better episodes, noting that it takes place in space, and "manage[s] to capture at least some of that thrill of exploration and bring a fresh sensibility to the usual Star Trek cliches."
 A 2005 review of season 1 from TrekWeb was more critical of "Fight or Flight", and categorized it among "stories that were bland and uninspired in its creation and execution, boringly going where everyone else had gone before."
-Writing for SyFy Portal, Michael Hinman was also critical of the episode, and commented, "'Broken Bow' hit the small screen of UPN with rave reviews, and impressive ratings.
+Writing for Airlock Alpha, Michael Hinman was also critical of the episode, and commented, "'Broken Bow' hit the small screen of UPN with rave reviews, and impressive ratings.
 But things went downhill from there after a poor outing with blood-sucking aliens in 'Fight or Flight.'"
 Hinman observed that the episode was "seriously lacking" in amount of "tense moments"; he went on to note: "Another thing that was missing from 'Fight or Flight' ... was the sweeping camera angles that helped differentiate this new series from the static shots always found in Star Trek: Voyager and other incarnations."
 IGN rated it 4 out of 5.
 Keith DeCandido of Tor.com gave it 5 out of 10.

 In an interview with Ian Spelling of The New York Times, actress Linda Park who portrays character Hoshi Sato on Enterprise cited "Fight or Flight" as an example of the progression and growth of her character during the series.
 In the book Star Trek 101 by Terry J. Erdmann and Paula M. Block quoted dialog from Park's character in an overview description of Hoshi Sato: "I was Jonathan Archer's first choice for this mission.
 Every inhabited world we come to is going to be filled with language.
 He needs me here."